tixpo/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 ### Voabulary Table
 - The vocabulary table will have two colums |Arabic| Meaning|.
-- The vocablury table will consists of a single 3rd person masculine singular version of the fi'l that will be used in the sentence.
+- The vocablury table will consists of only a 3rd person masculine singular version of the fi'l that will be used in the sentence.
 - The vocabulary table will also consist of Proper Isms.
 - The table will not contain Harfs of any kind.
 - The Arabic should have the fatha, damma and kasrah.
 - The table should only focus on the vocablury for one type of sentence if there are multiple ways of transcription.
-- Don't give both the past and present tenses.
-Only give the word that's necessary.
-- The tense in the table should alway be 3rd person Masculine not according to the gender and number version used in the sentence.

 ### Question Instructions
 - Ask student to build a sentence by asking a set of fundamental questions which will help them to progressively construct the full answers.